Collen-Roller/flydenity/README.md

 Flydenity is a callsign identification library to help match tail numbers or callsigns to origin nations.
-The library is a python wrapper on top of a curated dataset containing a set of regular expressions generated from the International Telecommunications Union (ITU) International Call Sign prefexies.
+The library is a python wrapper on top of a curated dataset containing a set of regular expressions generated from the International Telecommunications Union (ITU) International Call Sign prefixes.
 The registration codes in this dataset are separated by country post The Paris Convention in 1929.
 The database also contains a description of each codeset with 2 and 3 letter ISO country codes following the ISO-3166 standard.